+Our ResearchOur research centers upon measuring and controlling dynamics in atomic and molecular systems using shaped ultrafast laser pulses.
+We are working to develop new time resolved spectroscopies to follow the quantum dynamics of electrons and nuclei in molecular systems.
 Our approach is to work on experiments of varying complexity, and to understand our experimental results through both simple intuitive models and detailed calculations.

 On Left: Wave packet movie illustrating dynamics in the molecule CH2I2 following impulsive excitation with an ultrafast laser pulse.

 Velocity Map Imaging of Strong Field Molecular IonizationWe have developed a coincidence velocity map imaging apparatus for studying strong field molecular ionization using shaped laser pulses.
 For each laser shot, we measure ions and electrons in coincidence using velocity map imaging to record the vector momentum of the electrons as they leave the molecule.
 An illustration of our apparatus with a typical measurement is shown below.

 Velocity Map Imaging and Timepix CameraWe have integrated our coincidence velocity map imaging apparatus with a Timepix3 Camera for studying strong field molecular ionization.
 The Timepix3 Camera, which has ~1.5ns time resolution and excellent spatial resolution, enables us to simultaneously measure the mass and 3D momentum of all charged particles in each ionization event.
 This capability allows us to measure the momentum of two ions and two electrons in coincidence from a single double ionization event.
 Also, the camera’s large throughput enables straightforward switching between low data-rate coincidence and high data-rate non-coincidence detection modes.